shiyongming/polygraphy_guide/README.md

-This repo is simple guide for Polygraphy CLI.
+This repo is a simple guide for Polygraphy CLI.
 Please refer to the jupyter notebook for details.

 Polygraphy is a toolkit designed to assist in running and debugging deep learning models in various frameworks.
 It is a part of TensorRT OSS.
 You can learn the source code from the [repo](https://github.com/NVIDIA/TensorRT/tree/master/tools/Polygraphy).
 It includes a Python API and a command-line interface (CLI) built using this API.